denoland/fresh/docs/project-structure.md

 pages.
 More info about how the `routes` subdirectory works can be found on the [file system routing](./file-system-routing.md) page.

-Finally there is a `client_deps.ts` and `server_deps.ts`.
+Finally there is a `deps.client.ts` and `deps.server.ts`.
 These files are the central location for all external imports.
-The `client_deps.ts` file is used for runtime dependencies (ones that are used both in routes and islands), and the `server_deps.ts` file is used for server only dependencies (for example ones used in API routes or middleware).
+The `deps.client.ts` file is used for runtime dependencies (ones that are used both in routes and islands), and the `deps.server.ts` file is used for server only dependencies (for example ones used in API routes or middleware).